| Title: | Estimating Infection Rates from Serological Data |

 unused |

-library(dplyr) library(ggplot2) xs_data <- sees_pop_data_pk_100 curve <- typhoid_curves_nostrat_100 %>% filter(antigen_iso %in% c("HlyE_IgA", "HlyE_IgG")) noise <- example_noise_params_pk est1 <- est.incidence( pop_data = xs_data, curve_param = curve, noise_param = noise, antigen_isos = c("HlyE_IgG", "HlyE_IgA"), build_graph = TRUE ) # Plot the log-likelihood curve autoplot(est1)
+library(dplyr) library(ggplot2) xs_data <- sees_pop_data_pk_100 curve <- typhoid_curves_nostrat_100 %>% filter(antigen_iso %in% c("HlyE_IgA", "HlyE_IgG")) noise <- example_noise_params_pk est1 <- est_seroincidence( pop_data = xs_data, sr_param = curve, noise_param = noise, antigen_isos = c("HlyE_IgG", "HlyE_IgA"), build_graph = TRUE ) # Plot the log-likelihood curve autoplot(est1)library(dplyr) library(ggplot2) xs_data <- sees_pop_data_pk_100 curve <- typhoid_curves_nostrat_100 %>% filter(antigen_iso %in% c("HlyE_IgA", "HlyE_IgG")) noise <- example_noise_params_pk est1 <- est_seroincidence( pop_data = xs_data, sr_param = curve, noise_param = noise, antigen_isos = c("HlyE_IgG", "HlyE_IgA"), build_graph = TRUE ) # Plot the log-likelihood curve autoplot(est1)

-log-likelihoodsPlots log-likelihood curves by stratum, for seroincidence.by
+seroincidence.by log-likelihoodsPlots log-likelihood curves by stratum, for seroincidence.by objects

-## S3 method for class 'seroincidence.by' autoplot(object, ncol = min(3, length(object)), ...)
+## S3 method for class 'seroincidence.by' autoplot(object, ncol = min(3, length(object)), ...)## S3 method for class 'seroincidence.by' autoplot(object, ncol = min(3, length(object)), ...)

 object |